w314/notes/javaNotes/javaQA.md

 ### 1.17 What is a stacktrace?
 How can you use it to debug your application?

+> `Stack trace` is a report of the active `stack frames` at a certain point in time during a thread's execution.

-Each JVM thread (a path of execution) is associated with a stack that's created when the thread is created.
-This data structure is divided into frames, which are data structures associated with method calls.
+Each `JVM thread` (a path of execution) is associated with a stack that's created when the thread is created.

+This data structure (stack) is divided into `frames`, which are data structures associated with method calls.
 For this reason, each thread's stack is often referred to as a method-call stack.

 When an exception / error gets thrown.
 A stack trace is displayed to the console.

 ### 1.18 What is the Scanner class used for?
 Give an example of how you would use it.

-- The `Scanner` class is used to get user input, and it is found in the `java.util` package.
+The `Scanner` class is used to get user input.

+- found in the `java.util` package

 ```java
 import java.util.Scanner;